ZodiacMine/Zodiac/README.md

 - ShulkerBoxes
 - Full-borked logs

+Items:
+- Armor can be equiped by air-clicking

 ## Communication
 - This software has not community on Discord or other social sites.
 - If you have questions - you can create issues with it.